 Website and cookies

 Some of the information that is collected on our website is not personal information, because it does not reveal your identity.
 For example, we may record your server address, domain name, the date and time of your visit to this site and the pages that you viewed.
-This information is used by us in an anonymous, aggregated form only, for statistical and web site development purposes.
+This information is used by us in an anonymous, aggregated form and only for statistical and web site development purposes.

 A cookie is a small data file that a web site transfers to your internet browser for identification purposes.
 The cookies that we use do not identify you individually.
 Instead, they identify your internet browser.

 Most internet browsers are set to accept cookies.
 If you prefer not to receive them, you can adjust your browser to reject cookies, or to notify you when they are being used.
 There are also software products available that can manage cookies for you.
-Rejecting cookies can however limit the functionality of this website.
+Rejecting cookies can however limit the functionality of our website.

-We may also receive technical data if you visit other websites employing our cookies including, analytics providers such as Google; advertising networks; and search information providers.
+We may also receive technical data if you visit other websites employing our cookies including, analytics providers such as Google, advertising networks, and search information providers.
 We consider that the collection of this information is necessary to pursue our legitimate interests in a way which might reasonably be expected (for example, to analyse how our clients use our services, to develop our services and grow our business) and which does not materially impact your rights, freedom or interests.